CodeRandomMC/CodeRandom-Core/README.md

 ## License

-This project is licensed under the MIT License.
+This project is Non-Commercial License with API Usage Exception.
 See the [LICENSE](LICENSE) file for details.